AlkaMotors/AM32-MultiRotor-ESC-firmware/README.md

 Complemetary pwm (braking) can be turned on or off and is ON by default.

-Startup power and minimum pwm can be varied from 0.5-2 percent duty cycle with the slider in the config tool.
+Startup power and minimum pwm can be varied with the slider in the config tool.

 By default a low rpm power protection feature is on, the KV rating of the motor is used to decide the level of protection at a given rpm.